-Compare Power BI with top alternatives in the analytics & data visualization category.
+Compare Power BI with top alternatives in the data & analytics category.
 Find detailed side-by-side comparisons to help you choose the best tool for your needs.

 Power BI has a tiered pricing structure.
 Power BI Desktop is free for individual authoring, Power BI Pro costs $14.00 per user per month (paid yearly), and Power BI Premium Per User costs $24.00 per user per month with enterprise-scale features.
 Power BI in Microsoft Fabric uses variable capacity-based pricing, allowing you to share reports with unlicensed users under a single capacity SKU.
 Power BI Embedded is also priced on a capacity model for ISVs and developers embedding analytics into their own applications.